');

 About Dixon, IL

-Dixon is a mid-sized city in Illinois with a population of 15,166 residents.
-The median household income is $58,371 per year, which is near the national average.
-The median age in Dixon is 41.7 years.
+Dixon is a mid-sized city located in Illinois with a population of 15,166 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,371 per year, which is 22% below the national median of $75,149.
+The median age of 41.7 years is close to the US median age of 38.9 years.

 Cost of Living in Dixon, IL